HairanWu/CarND-LaneLines-P1/README.md

 - opencv
 - python

-Traditional methodology of computer version compared with deep learning will be applyed in this project.Those following techniques are used:
+Traditional methodology of computer version compared with deep learning will be applyed in this project.

+Those following techniques are used:

 - Color segmentation through RGB,HSV,HSL
 - noise reduction by Morphology Operation